SCENARIOS-Israel's Netanyahu down but not out after failing to form government

 The 70-year-old prime minister has called two elections this year, has twice been given the chance by the president to put together a ruling coalition, and has twice failed.

-The fact that President Reuven Rivlin will now turn to someone else leaves Netanyahu even more vulnerable in his fight for political survival.
+President Reuven Rivlin will on Wednesday turn to Netanyahu's centrist rival Benny Gantz, leaving Netanyahu even more vulnerable in his fight for political survival.

-But although he has failed, the man now set to try his hand, centrist general-turned-politician Benny Gantz, also has no clear path to success.
+But although he has failed, Gantz - a former general and political novice - also has no clear path to success.

-Here are some of the possible scenarios, including even a third parliamentary election in less than a year, following two inconclusive elections in April and September.
+Here are some of the possible scenarios, including even a third parliamentary election in less than a year, after two inconclusive elections in April and September.

 WHY IS ISRAELI POLITICS IN DEADLOCK?